JP-Ellis/mathematica-notebook-filter/README.md

 This program does *not* parse the Wolfram language in general and is specific to *full* Mathematica notebooks; thus it makes some fairly strong assumptions about the functions that will be found and their order.
-It only parses *one* Notebook at a time and will stop after the end of the first one, thus you cannot chain multiple Notebooks.
+It only parses a single Notebook at a time and will stop after the end of the first Notebook.
 If an error is encountered during the parsing, `mathematica-notebook-filter` will exit with a non-zero code and the output will be left incomplete.

 It also should be re-iterated that the best way to commit Mathematica code to a version control system is to save the code in script files (`.wl` or `.m`).